-However, more broadly speaking, revenue from the antigens and QAPs business (Antigens & QAPs) are expected to continue growing for the foreseeable future.
-Antigen sales growth may be largely driven by certain public health tests becoming more widely used in the Asia Pacific region and, more recently, increased global testing for respiratory pathogens.
-QAPs sales growth are expected to be driven by Microbix's creation of new value-added and proprietary products for test-makers and clinical laboratories, and by increasing American, European and international quality-management regulation of clinical laboratories.
-Sales of DxTM began in fiscal Q2 of 2021 and, based on multiple purchase orders from representatives of the Province of Ontario and interest in supply chain security from other parties across Canada, has been a material new product category for Microbix.
+On the whole, Management believes COVID has transitioned from pandemic to endemic, leading revenue from the antigens and QAPs business (Antigens & QAPs) to resume growth for the foreseeable future.
+Antigen sales growth may be largely driven by certain public health tests becoming more widely used in the Asia Pacific region and, more recently, increased global testing for multiple respiratory pathogens.
+QAPs sales growth are expected to be driven by several factors, namely (i) Microbix's creation of new value-added and proprietary products for test-makers and clinical laboratories, (ii) by increasing American, European and international quality-management regulation of clinical laboratories, and by increasing adoption of molecular testing (e.g., "PCR") by laboratories and at the point-of-care.
+For DxTM, production remains paused, due in large part to ongoing issues with the overall procurement processes of the Province of Ontario, which had been Microbix major client for that product.
+Currently, Microbix has no expectation that sales of DxTM for Ontario will resume and intends to retask this capacity to providing custom reagents to its test-maker customers, a transition that is ongoing.

-The sales resulting from antigens, QAPs, and DxTM activities are expected to provide free cash flow to cover operating and debt service costs, and funding for business initiatives that leverage Microbix's expertise.
+The sales resulting from antigens, QAPs, and DxTM or reagent activities are targeted to provide free cash flow to cover operating and debt service costs, and funding for business initiatives that leverage Microbix's expertise.

 Microbix owns and operates a biologicals manufacturing facility at 265 Watline Avenue in Mississauga, Ontario.
 For that facility, Microbix has a Pathogen and Toxin license issued by the Public Health Agency of Canada.
-The Company's administrative offices, along with further production and lab spaces, are in a leased building located at 235 Watline Avenue, Mississauga, Ontario.
-A third adjacent site at 275 Watline Avenue was leased as of July, 2021 and renovations have since been completed to support larger-scale DxTM production, workstations and warehousing.
+The Company's administrative offices, along with further company-created production and lab spaces, are in a leased building located at 235 Watline Avenue, Mississauga, Ontario.
+A third adjacent site at 275 Watline Avenue was leased as of July, 2021 and renovations have since been ongoing to support DxTM or reagent production, quality-control laboratory space, workstations, and warehousing.
 Microbix is ISO 9001 & 13485 accredited, FDA & Health Canada establishment licensed, Australian TGA registered, and provides CE marked products.